-The Right to Information Bill introduced in the Lok Sabha in December 2004 is pending approval.
+The Right to Information Bill 2004 was introduced in the Lok Sabha in December 2004 and is pending approval.
 It is intended to replace the Freedom of Information Act passed in 2002.
-The Parliamentary Standing Committee on Personnel, Public Grievances, Law and Justice considered the Bill having heard the views of Government, prominent NGOs and experts on the Bill and produced a report and added recommendations into the Bill.
-The Committee is chaired by Sri.
-EM Sudarsana Natchiappan.
-Its report has been tabled in the Lok Sabha on March 21st, 2005.
+The Bill was referred to the Parliamentary Standing Committee on Personnel, Public Grievances, Law and Justice, which received oral and written submissions from Government, prominent NGOs and experts on the Bill during February 2005.
+The Committee has now produced a report recommending a number of amendments to the Bill.
 (A copy of the Report will be uploaded on CHRI's website on the RTI India: National page shortly.)